 Anyone who's been on a plane lately can attest to the slow and steady demise of amenities.
 First, baggage fees.
 Then, no more snacks.
 Finally, the seats seem to get smaller and closer together.
-Well, there is some good news on the horizon for American travelers.
+Well, there is some good news on the horizon for travellers.

 "This is the case of the incredible shrinking airline seat," Judge Patricia Millett wrote in the ruling.
 "As many have no doubt noticed, aircraft seats and the spacing between them have been getting smaller and smaller, while American passengers have been growing in size."